 As regards payments and the payment system, there is an intrinsic conflict between, on one hand, low costs and, on the other, low risks.
 This means finding a balance between the two that also fully utilises modern technology.
-Finding this balance is a matter of achieving socioeconomic efficiency.
+Finding this balance is a matter of achieving economic efficiency.
 However, the exact point of this balance changes apace with technological developments.

 The payment market is heavily concentrated

 What characteristics of the market are we talking about, then, that mean that central governments, via central banks, must play a central role on the payment market?
 This question mainly focuses on the fact that the payment market is often heavily concentrated.
 This means that it is only possible for a monopoly or a few dominant companies to have functioning operations in the market.
-Perhaps the foremost example of this is the card market, which is dominated by two international brands – Visa and Mastercard.
+Perhaps the foremost example of this is the card market, which is dominated by two international companies – Visa and Mastercard.

 Part of the reason for this is that the production of payment services requires major investments in systems with high fixed costs.
 However, once this has been done, the cost for each payment is very low.
 There are thus economies of scale here – the more a certain payment service is used, the cheaper it becomes.
 In addition, what are known as network effects also exert an influence.
 This means that the benefit from using or accepting a payment service increases as greater numbers of others do so too.
-For example, nobody wants a card that few retailers accept, and neither are retailers interested in accepting cards that very few customers use.
+For example, nobody wants a mobile payment application that few retailers accept, and neither are retailers interested in accepting mobile payments that very few customers use.
 The combination of economies of scale and network effects thus means that the payment market is often heavily concentrated.